 If there’s one thing we’ve seen is the relaxed method for students to qualify during the testing times.
-While it was a great initiative, this has led the professionals, higher education institutions, and organisations to reconsider the admission or recruitment of the people who graduated during Covid-19.
+While it was a great initiative, this has led professionals, higher education institutions, and organizations to reconsider the admission or recruitment of the people who graduated during Covid-19.

-The sheer fact that the credibility degraded is not the fault of the youth, the students, but the education system and the failure to incorporate apt measures and utilise the latest technology.
+The sheer fact that the credibility degraded is not the fault of the youth, and the students, but the education system and the failure to incorporate apt measures and utilize the latest technology.

 There have been instances where the resume of the students that passed during the pandemic wasn’t even considered for admission/recruitment.

 This has also increased the level of competition for the people of the Pandemic (The generation that suffered from Covid-19).
-It created a clear distinction between the disciplined, dedicated, and sincere youth from the indisciplined, insincere and procrastinating ones.
+It clearly distinguished between the disciplined, dedicated, and sincere youth from the indisciplined, insincere, and procrastinating ones.

 The qualifications helped them explore new possibilities and prospects regarding education, career path, and more.

 Another great asset the youth learned, in general, was adapting to a situation.
-The viral outbreak and the lockdowns that lasted for years, including death and suffering, wasn’t an easy phase in a youth’s life.
+The viral outbreak and lockdowns that lasted for years, including death and suffering, weren’t easy in a youth’s life.
 However, those who adapted from it and survived turned into more flexible individuals.

 This is the kind of youth that is ready to tackle any situation.
 They can choose to study from home, work from home, or attend an offline outlet.
 This level of adaptability has helped many find new ground.

-There’s some good and some bad during the covid for a youth’s growth and development.
+There are some good and some bad during the covid for a youth’s growth and development.
 Honestly, educational institutes play a massive role in these aspects.
-A dedicated institute focused on quality would have provided all the suitable means, guidelines and insights to the students and the youth to thrive during the testing times without bombarding them with too much work and assignments.
+A dedicated institute focused on quality would have provided all the suitable means, guidelines, and insights to the students and the youth to thrive during the testing times without bombarding them with too much work and assignments.

 September 13, 2022